 Mind Power Rx with Acetyl l-Carnitine for better mental focus, concentration, and mood; Diet Rx which helps you eat less.
 It really works to curb appetite; Eyesight Rx with lots of antioxidants for better vision; MultiVit Rx a daily comprehensive multivitamin for more energy and vitality; Joint Power Rx for healthy joints; Prostate Power Rx with saw palmetto, beta sitosterol, pygeum for a healthy prostate gland; Passion Rx with mucuna, tribulus, horny goat weed, yohimbe, for sexual enhancement in men and women.

-I haven't tried Passion Rx yet (am considering it), but I was wondering why chrysin is not included in the formula?
+Q. I haven't tried Passion Rx yet (am considering it), but I was wondering why chrysin is not included in the formula?
 Some men seem to feel this supplement has really helped to reduce the level of estrogen and boost their testosterone levels.

-There are many natural aphrodisiacs and related compounds that could be included in a sexual enhancement formula so one has to choose the most effective ones since it is not practical to include more than a dozen or two in one formula.
+A. There are many natural aphrodisiacs and related compounds that could be included in a sexual enhancement formula so one has to choose the most effective ones since it is not practical to include more than a dozen or two in one formula.

 Effects of the dietary flavonoid chrysin in isolated rat mesenteric vascular bed.